spacetelescope/nirspec_pipe_testing_tool/README.md

 NOTE FOR SIMULATIONS:
-If you are working with simulations you may need to convert the count rate map to an STScI pipeline ingestible file (with all the keyword header modificatndi all).
+If you are working with simulations you may need to convert the count rate map to an STScI pipeline ingestible file (with all the keyword header modifications).
 In order to do this, use the script called ```crm2STpipeline.py``` that lives in the ```ulits``` directory.
 To run this type:
 ```bash
 python ../calwebb_spec2_pytests/utils/crm2STpipeline.py /path_tor_file/file.fits mode
 ```
 where mode is FS, MOS, IFU, BOTS, or dark.
 The input file for this scritp generally has a suffix .crm or .cts.
+The output files of this script can be directly ingested into the cal_spec2 pipeline.

 8. Ready to run PTT.
 Go back to the directory where PTT lives and into the